dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1613: Restrictions must be justified and fair.
+### T1613: Civil liberties restrictions must be proportionate and necessary.

 |Support|
 |---|